Architecture, Design & Construction Industries

 A Mix of Technology, Art and Craftsmanship

 We know the trends and follow the various industries.
 We’ve been told that in many ways, we’re a real estate firm that is in the communications industry.
 Our client list is a testament to this positioning.
-In fact, we’ve represented some of the biggest international design firms, national construction companies, regional interior design firms for 30 years.
+In fact, we’ve represented some of the biggest international design firms, national construction companies and regional interior design firms for 30 years.

 Specialized expertise has its own language.
 We’re not talking about jargon, but rather, the need to recognize that this is an informed audience that knows instantly whether data is meaningful and insights are relevant.
 The THO team understands this audience and knows how to communicate with them in significant and authentic ways.